smedrec/smart-logs/apps/docs/src/content/docs/audit/get-started.md

 ---
+title: Quick Start Guide
-title: Getting Started with the Audit System
+description: Quick overview and getting started with the SMEDREC Audit System.
-description: The SMEDREC Audit System provides comprehensive audit logging capabilities for healthcare applications, ensuring compliance with HIPAA, GDPR, and other regulatory requirements.
 ---

-# Getting Started with the Audit System
+# Quick Start Guide

+> **📖 For comprehensive setup instructions, visit our [Getting Started Guide](./getting-started.md)**

 The SMEDREC Audit System provides comprehensive audit logging capabilities for healthcare applications, ensuring compliance with HIPAA, GDPR, and other regulatory requirements.